The Phantom of the Opera at the Royal Albert Hall

-The Phantom of the Opera at the Royal Albert Hall is a 2011 British concert film adaptation of Andrew Lloyd Webber's 1986 musical The Phantom of the Opera, which in turn was based on the 1910 French novel Le Fantôme de l'Opéra by Gaston Leroux.
+The Phantom of the Opera at the Royal Albert Hall is a 2011 British concert film adaptation of the 1986 stage musical The Phantom of the Opera by Andrew Lloyd Webber, itself based on the 1910 novel by Gaston Leroux.

 To celebrate the 25th anniversary of the musical, three special performances on Saturday 1 October 2011 at 7.30pm and Sunday 2 October 2011 at 1.30pm and 7.00pm were filmed at the Royal Albert Hall, the third of which was screened live worldwide on 2 October 2011.
-For further releases, footage from all three performances were edited together.
+For further releases, footage from all three performances was edited together.

 Production

 Idea

 To mark the milestone of 25 years, Andrew Lloyd Webber and Cameron Mackintosh planned a special 3-day production to take place at London's Royal Albert Hall in October 2011.

-Designer Matt Kinley initially planned to hold a concert-style production not unlike the Les Misérables 25th anniversary concert at the O2 Arena, but Mackintosh made it clear the show would be fully staged, as both he and Lloyd Webber felt it would not work unless it was the whole show.
+Designer Matt Kinley initially planned to hold a concert-style production not unlike the Les Misérables 25th anniversary concert at the O2 Arena, but Mackintosh made it clear the show would be fully staged, as both he and Lloyd Webber felt it would not work unless it were the whole show.
 As a result, the event was planned as a full show.

 Royal Albert Hall

-Designing the staged show at the Royal Albert Hall was a daunting task, as the space (or lack thereof) was not an easy one to translate a proscenium show into.
-As a concert hall rather than a theatre, many of the show's elements (such as the chandelier, which instead of falling, exploded) had to be toned down and simplified: the Royal Albert Hall was simply not capable of accepting a show the size of The Phantom of the Opera, or at least not the full original.
+Designing the staged show at the Royal Albert Hall was a daunting task, as the available space was not easy to translate a proscenium show.
+As a concert hall rather than a theatre, many of the show's elements, such as the chandelier, which, instead of falling, exploded, was to be toned down and simplified: the Royal Albert Hall was not capable of accepting a show the size of The Phantom of the Opera, or at least not the full original.

 The balconies of the hall were used to build uprights to form an opera house proscenium with boxes on each side.
-The orchestra was elevated on a platform and backed by a screen which the opera sets were projected onto, with LED screens on the lower portions of performance stage.
+The orchestra was elevated on a platform and backed by a screen on which the opera sets were projected, with LED screens on the lower portions of the performance stage.